Updated on February 10, 2022

 How much will I receive in HEERF IIII funding?

-Eligible Northeastern students will receive $52 per credit hour based on the enrollment at the time of fall, 2021 census (September 3, 2021).
+For Fall 2021, eligible Northeastern students will receive $52 per credit hour based on the enrollment at the time of fall, 2021 census (September 3, 2021).
 Pell recipients, RISE Act applicants, and Nest residents will receive an additional $20 per credit hour.

 Will the HEERF IIII funding be applied to my outstanding balance or possibly to my account balance for a previous term?

-In fall, 2021 enrolled students will have the option applying emergency grants against University balances through early September.
+For Fall 2021, enrolled students will have the option applying emergency grants against University balances through early September.

 Will the HEERF IIII funding impact or change my current financial aid eligibility or reduce my loans that I have already received?